 Community Pharmacies

-A great deal of pharmacy technicians can be found in community pharmacies such as drug stores and local grocery stores.
+Many pharmacy technicians can be found in community pharmacies such as drug stores and local grocery stores.
 Here, their primary duty often involves receiving prescription requests (whether written or electronic) and performing medical reconciliation.

 Of course, they must be able to verify the originality of these prescription requests and calculate the accurate dispensation.